HasAusten/gitwServiceChallenge/README.md

 Requirement #4
 ------------------
-Implement an additional endpoint that provides some basic usage metrics for the caching service--system uptime, for example.
+Implement an additional endpoint that provides some basic usage metrics for the caching service---system uptime, for example.
 Identify 5 possible metrics and implement 2 of them.
 Explain why the two metrics you implemented took precedence over the other three.